ayadirh/DataProjects2024/03_data_warehouse_bigquery/Exercises.md

 ## Week 3 Homework

-or this homework we will be using the 2022 Green Taxi Trip Record Parquet Files from the New York City Taxi Data found here: https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page If you are using orchestration such as Mage, Airflow or Prefect do not load the data into Big Query using the orchestrator.
+This exercise will be using the 2022 Green Taxi Trip Record Parquet Files from the New York City Taxi Data found here: https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page If you are using orchestration such as Mage, Airflow or Prefect do not load the data into Big Query using the orchestrator.
 Stop with loading the files into a bucket.